 We’re today launching what will become the signature feature of this blog: a series on “meet the agents” that come straight from those agents.
 Today we start with Stephanie Roundsmith, a showjumper-turned-agent, who’s looking for children’s fiction, especially in the age 5-12 range.
 Her Agent Hunter profile can be found here.
 Her own website can be found here. (more…)

-A few years ago, most agents were snobby about self-published work.
+A few years ago, most literary agents in UK were snobby about self-published work.
 And rightly so.
 A few years back, it was genuinely the case that a large majority of self-published authors wrote bad books that were poorly edited with terrible covers and sales to match.
 There were some breakout successes of course – there always have been – but they were rare enough that no agent wanted to tramp those stony fields in the hopes of finding something to grow.

 That’s all changed. (more…)